DSSAT/dssat-pythia-wm/docs/Input_data.md

 Teff – Meher	May 1 – Jun 12	Jun 1 – Jul 13	Sep 1 – Oct 13
 Teff - Belg	--	Feb 1 – Mar 15	Mar 1 – Apr 12

-SPAM data layers provide a total harvested area for each crop and each of four management types.
-The expert modeler made assumptions regarding how these harvested areas are partitioned to Meher and Belg seasons as shown in Table 3.
-These assumptions were gleaned from literature and statistics and evaluated in aggregate for the country based on CSA reports.

-Table 3.
-Partitioning of harvested area between Meher and Belg seasons Cropping Season	Zone 1
-North & West	Zone 2
-Central	Zone 3
-South & East
-Meher (all crops)	100%	75%	25%
-Belg (all crops)	0%	25%	75%
+#### Cultivars

-Cultivars selected for these simulations are shown in Table 4 along with the references for each.
+Cultviars selected for these simulations are shown in Table 4 along with the references for each.

 Table 4.
 Crop cultivars used in WM simulations
 Crop	Season	Cultivar	Reference